 Subproperty of: E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 one to many, necessary (1,n:0,1) Quantification:
+P93 took out of existence (was taken out of existence by): E77 Persistent Item a destruction event.

-This property allows specific instances of E18 Physical Thing that have been destroyed to be Scope note:
+Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to the destroyed object.

-related to a destruction event.

 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
-A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.
+A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from

-the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)
+• the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)